-Alongside his practice, Anthony teaches at the London School of Economics, and has recently been appointed a Research Visitor at the Bonavero Institute of Human Rights at Oxford.
+Alongside his practice, Anthony teaches law at the London School of Economics, and is a Research Visitor at the Bonavero Institute of Human Rights at Oxford University.

 In the last year, Anthony has acted in a number of important cases, led and unled, including: